Todd Reesing: Legacy

 Reesing broke several Kansas football records, some of which he broke by a large margin.
-He owns the records for passing yards, passing touchdowns (which he broke in just 16 career games), quarterback rating (minimum 200 attempts), completions, attempts, and completion percentage (minimum 200 attempts), as well as single-game record for passing touchdowns.
+He owns the records for passing yards, passing touchdowns (which he broke in just 16 career games), quarterback rating (minimum 200 attempts), completions, attempts, and completion percentage (minimum 200 attempts).
 He is also top 10 all-time in the Big 12 in passing yards and passing touchdowns.

 Professional career

 On May 26, 2010, Reesing signed with the Saskatchewan Roughriders of the Canadian Football League.
 On June 8, 2010, Reesing was released during training camp.